Pushing the hybrid approach to low beam energies with dynamic initial conditions from hadronic transport: Energy density as a condition for fluidization

 The lines of constant energy density tend to increase in value towards the center, with fluctuations from the nuclear configuration which form hot spots, such that these lines are irregular and can even be disjointed.
-In the upper plot with the lower beam energy, the lowest value $\varepsilon=0.3\ \GeVfm^3$ encompasses most of the fireball, only excluding the very dilute edges, while the highest value $0.8$ contains only the dense center, where substructures of higher $\varepsilon$ can be seen.
-The $\varepsilon=0.5\ \GeVfm^3$ curve has a typical size of around $\Delta x=8\ \fm$ and $\Delta y=6\ \fm$, much larger the $\lambda_\mathrm{all}=1\ \fm$ at the same energy density.
-Therefore, these lines suggest a natural core-corona separation, justifying a ``threshold'' $\epsth$ as an effective lower bound for replacing the hadronic degrees of freedom of SMASH with a hydrodynamic description.
+In the upper plot with the lower beam energy, the lowest value $\varepsilon=0.3\ \GeVfm^3$ encompasses most of the fireball, only excluding the very dilute edges, while the highest value $0.8$ contains only the dense center, where substructures of even higher $\varepsilon$ can be seen.
 At a higher beam energy, the curves in this $0.3-0.8\ \GeVfm^3$ range clump up at the edges, since the system is much more energetic, so the specific value for this hydrodynamization condition matters less at higher beam energies.
+Therefore, using a ``threshold'' energy density $\epsth$ produces a natural core-corona separation at low beam energies.

 In fig. \ref{fig:evol_energydensity}, we show the evolution of the average energy density and its event-by-event fluctuations for the $\sqrtsnn=3.5\ \GeV$ collision, where each curve tracks a point in space.
 The left plot shows that points closer to the center have higher average values, as seen in fig. \ref{fig:ed-heatmap}, reaching the maximum at $x=y=z=0$ around $t=\tau_0=8.1\ \fm$, with $\tau_0$ given by eq. \eqref{eq:constant_tau}.
 In the other regions, maxima are smaller and reached earlier, since less matter overall passes through them.
 Each curve crosses a given $\avg{\varepsilon}$ in different times or does not cross at all, even for the same $z$.
-This means that, if a threshold $\epsth$ determines whether this region can be described hydrodynamically, the usual fixed-time initial conditions are not appropriate.
+This highlights that, if a threshold $\epsth$ determines whether this region can be described hydrodynamically, the usual fixed-time initial conditions are not appropriate.